Apricot-breasted sunbird

-The apricot-breasted sunbird (Cinnyris buettikoferi) is a species of bird in the family Nectariniidae.
+The apricot-breasted sunbird (Cinnyris buettikoferi) is a species of bird belonging to the family Nectariniidae.
 It is endemic to the island of Sumba in Indonesia, where its natural habitats are subtropical or tropical moist lowland forests and subtropical or tropical moist montane forests.
 Although it is quite common, very little is known about its biology, with virtually nothing known about its breeding or diet.

 Taxonomy

 German ornithologist Ernst Hartert first described the apricot-breasted sunbird with the scientific name Cinnyris büttikoferi in 1896, using a specimen collected on the Indonesian island of Sumba, which is part of the central Lesser Sunda Islands.
 It is a monotypic species, though it is sometimes considered conspecific with the olive-backed sunbird.

 The genus name Cinnyris is from the Greek kinnuris (κιννυρις), the name given to a small (but unidentified) bird by the Greek author Hesychius.
 The species name honors Swiss zoologist Johann Büttikofer, who had described several females but refrained from naming them as a new species, as he hadn't seen any males.